Suffering From Pregnancy Headaches? It Could Be Dehydration

 Dehydration occurs when water and electrolyte loss exceeds intake.
 It can happen if you don’t drink enough fluids or during physical activity.
 This includes working out or walking, especially hot summer days or in winter.
 That’s why it’s incredibly important to develop a hydration routine, especially when engaging in physical activity.

 While pregnant, women are also at higher risk of dehydration.
 You need more fluids than normal, and morning sickness can increase the rate of fluid loss.
 Vomiting and diarrhea can both dramatically deplete fluid stores.
 If you’re not drinking enough fluids, dehydration can set in.
 A common side effect of dehydration is headaches.
-You may also have other symptoms like extreme thirst, dry mouth, and muscle cramps.
+You may also have other signs like extreme thirst, dry mouth, and muscle cramps.

 If you think your pregnancy headache is caused by dehydration, start taking small sips of an oral rehydration solution like DripDrop ORS.
 Built on 50 years of ORS science, our patented, doctor-developed formula is designed for unparalleled speed, safety, and amazing flavor.
 The patented formula provides medically relevant electrolyte levels, exceeding the World Health Organization’s Oral Rehydration Solution (ORS) standards.
 Plus, it’s safe for use during pregnancy.

 Migraine headaches affect one side of the head and produce a throbbing or pounding sensation.
 They are a common type of headache, affecting millions of women each year.
-These headaches can also cause symptoms including nausea, blurred vision, and sensitivity to light and sound.
+These headaches can also cause nausea, blurred vision, and sensitivity to light and sound.

 Migraines may be hereditary, and they can also be triggered by changes in the weather, sleep patterns, light, and sounds.
 Studies show that migraines are most common in women during childbearing years and they occur most frequently in the first trimester.
 Common treatments include using a cold compress, ice packs, and lying in a dark room.